Swap & Bridge with Symbiosis

-- The Trade Deadline means that a cross-chain operation will automatically cancel if the processing time exceeds the specified value.
-The default value is 20 minutes.
+- Trade Deadline means a cross-chain operation will be automatically canceled if the processing time exceeds the specified duration.

 Requirements to operate:

-- You have enough native assets to pay for a transaction on the source network.
+- You have enough native assets to pay transaction fees on the source network.

 - 2.Connect your wallet.